Tuanku Muhriz's Anti-Corruption Stance

-The column was originally published in Malaysiakini and republished with the author’s permission by Solidaritas.
+The column was originally published in Malaysiakini and republished by Solidaritas.
 We translate this passage in full because it speaks directly to the question at the centre of this crisis.

 Sikap Antirasuah Tuanku Muhriz